Posted on 31.07.2022 |

 has the most amazing scent

-Leafcutter bees (Megachile spp.) are active at the moment and even if you don't spot the bees themselves you can often see signs that they have been in your garden.
+Leafcutter bees (Megachile spp.) are active at the moment and even if you don’t spot the bees themselves you can often see signs that they have been in your garden.
 In order to build their nests they cut out round pieces from the edge of leaves of various plants such as roses, honeysuckles and many different trees such as birch trees and ash trees.
-On my allotment they really like the Quercus rubra and Nyssa sylvatica trees I have planted.
+On my allotment they really like the and trees I have planted.
 The females build their nests in hollow stems and they also use bee hotels.
 They are quite easy to spot when they visit flowers as the females collect pollen under their abdomen which often makes the underside look orange or yellow, they also often hold their abdomen quite upright while collecting pollen which none of the other solitary bees do.
 Another visitor to my allotment is the impressive-looking hornet hoverfly (Volucella zonaria) which is out largest hoverfly in the UK.
 They like to visit buddleia, eryngium and wild marjoram for nectar and lay their eggs into wasp and hornet nests where the larvae feed on debris and rubbish which actually helps the wasps and hornets to keep their nest clean.
 I have also discovered the first wasp spiders on my allotment, well-hidden in the vegetation.
 The females are much larger than the male which is tiny, which probably helps the male to escape the hungry female after mating.
 Last year I had about 15 female wasp spiders on my allotment, it will be interesting to see how many I can find this year.

-A leaf-cutter bee visiting a flower
+A leaf-cutter bee visiting a Silphium mohrii flower

 Hornet hoverflies are out and about now